Upstream#

 via the configuration API.

-directive to be used in an upstream
+directive in an upstream

 block,

-the block should have no server
+there should be no server

 feedback (PRO)#